frePPLe/frepple/doc/developer-guide/creating-an-extension-app.rst

 This file only declares the model structure.
 The actual table will be created in a later step.

-You can find all details on models and fields on https://docs.djangoproject.com/en/3.2/ref/models/fields/
+You can find all details on models and fields on https://docs.djangoproject.com/en/4.2/ref/models/fields/

 .. _app_migrations:

 Create tables and fields in the database
 ----------------------------------------

 In the previous steps all models and attributes were defined.
+The database tables are automatically created in the PostgreSQL database when you start the docker container.

-Now we create them in the PostgreSQL database.
-This is done by running the following statement on the command line:
+In exceptional situations you can run them manually with the following statement on the command line:

 .. code-block:: none

-   # Deployment script to apply database schema updates - run by system administrators
    frepplectl migrate

 This command will incrementally bring the database schema up to date.
 The database